reed-hackathon-2022/mc-bot/README.md

 ## Usage

-Go to the bot's Twitter page, follow it and receive missed connections in your Twitter feed!
+Go to the bot's Twitter page, request follow access.
+Send your first and last name and twitter handle to any of the contributors.
+After your identity has been confirmed through the Reed directory your request will be approved and you will receive missed connections in your Twitter feed!

 <p align="right">(<a href="#top">back to top</a>)</p>